grapeslush/possiblewebsite/README.md

 - **Seed data instructions:** `docs/seed-instructions.md`
 - **Playwright traces and usage:** `docs/playwright-traces/`

-Refer to `infra/terraform/README.md` for infrastructure-as-code guidance.
+Refer to `infra/terraform/README.md` for infrastructure-as-code guidance and the security posture outlined in `docs/SECURITY.md`.